Isaac-Smit/Conway-s-Game-of-Life-Group-1-/README.md

  [[], [], [], [], [], [], [], [], [], []],
  [[], [], [], [], [], [], [], [], [], []],
  [[], [], [], [], [], [], [], [], [], []],

+ Index (1, 2)
+ Find how we can see how many neighbouring cells are alive.